csarven/ldn-tests/README.md

 ```

 Make sure to run mayktso from the root of tests directory so that the built-in
 defaults work.
-Otherwise, `cp config.json.default config.json` and play around.
+Otherwise, `cp config.json.default config.json` in the mayktso
+directory and play around.
+See [mayktso](https://github.com/csarven/mayktso) for
-See mayktso for more details on the config.
+more details on the config.

 Requests to http://localhost:3000/ , http://localhost:3000/inbox/ should work
 and http://localhost:3000/inbox/abcdef after a POST.